Braess' Paradoxes in Coupled Power and Transportation Systems: Introduction

-\subsection{Coupled Power and Transportation \mh{System} Modeling}
+\subsubsection{Coupled Power and Transportation System Modeling}

-A growing literature develops mathematical frameworks for capturing the interdependence between transportation networks and power systems.
-These studies typically consider one of two main operating paradigms: \textit{decentralized operation}, where travelers make self-interested routing and charging decisions while the power grid is operated independently by a system operator; and \textit{centralized or coordinated operation}, where a planner jointly manages the two infrastructures.
-Below we review key modeling approaches under each paradigm.
+A growing body of work develops mathematical models for electrified transportation.
+These studies mostly consider two operating paradigms: \emph{decentralized operation} \cite{wei2017network,he2013integrated,alizadeh2016optimal,rossi2019interaction}, in which travelers make self-interested routing and charging decisions while the power grid is operated independently; and \emph{centralized or coordinated operation} \cite{wei2016optimal, mou2024nexus}, in which a planner jointly manages both infrastructures.
+Existing work largely focuses on equilibrium characterization and computation.
+Consistent with much of this literature, we adopt a decentralized equilibrium framework, but address a different question: how \emph{capacity perturbations} in either infrastructure propagate through and under what conditions they induce BP.

-\paragraph{Decentralized Equilibrium Models.} Most existing work adopts a decentralized setting where equilibrium is defined by connecting a transportation user equilibrium (UE) \cite{wardrop1952road} with the power system’s dispatch or optimal power flow (OPF) solution.
-Several modeling strategies have emerged within this paradigm.